Close

 A master’s degree in education leadership or administration is required to become a school principal.
 It is common for graduate students to have a background in either school counseling, education or another related field.
 Unless they work at a private school, some states also mandate that principals are licensed as school administrators.
 Several years of prior teaching experience is also necessary.

-Campbellsville University’s online master’s degree in educational administration prepares individuals for a career as a K-12 principal.
-Students will learn how to create a constructive environment for teachers, staff and students, how to handle the school’s budget and how to perform other administrative duties.
-Faculty members who have real-world experience in school systems teach this fully online program.
+Campbellsville University’s online master’s degree in educational administration prepares individuals for a career as a K–12 principal.
+Individuals who want to pursue a career as a school principal will learn how to create a constructive environment for teachers, staff and students, handle the school’s budget, and perform other administrative duties.
+Faculty members with real-world experience as school administrators teach this fully online program.
 Students can conveniently work studies into their busy schedules.